 Will Grass Fill in Bare Spots on its Own?

-No, most grass will not fill in bare spots on its own.
+No, most grass won’t fill in bare spots on its own.
 While a few types of grass will spread via their underground root systems, most patches on grass need to be seeded.
 Before you begin, make sure you properly prepare the bare spots to give the seeds the best chance to germinate and spread.

 Can I Just Throw Grass Seed on Bare Spots?